 - After Zoom receives the purchase order, the license will be provisioned, then

 - Northwestern IT will assign the webinar license

-With the limit of 300 participants, Zoom meetings can use the Facebook or YouTube streaming option to expand to a larger audience, albeit as a one-way stream.
+With the limit of 500 participants, Zoom webinars (and Zoom Meetings) can use the Facebook or YouTube streaming option to expand to a larger audience, albeit as a one-way stream.

 Follow these instructions provided by Zoom to stream via Facebook or via YouTube.
 These services are built-in to Zoom and we cannot provide support for them outside of what the Zoom documents provide.
 If there are issues launching the Facebook page, logging out and back into Facebook has resolved, so has restarting the browser or using a private/incognito browsing session.